GoldfishPi/composer-weather-app/readme.md

 ## Building App and Deploy to Heroku
-Make sure you have a Heroku account and have heroku-cli installed.
+Make sure you have a Heroku account and heroku-cli installed.

 1. **IMPORTANT: COMMENT OUT:** in `.gitignore` comment out last two lines see below.
 Heroku needs these build folders to run app.